 Nusfjord Rorbuer – the oldest and best-preserved fishing village in Norway

-The Lofoten Islands isn't just great for the Midnight Sun – when the season subsides, it becomes the perfect location for chasing the Northern Lights.
-Trade the cosiness of your cabin for a night-time trip up to a remote mountain camp and witness the Northern Lights in all its breathtaking beauty as it flits, darts and skims across the night sky.
+Remember, the Lofoten Islands isn't just great for the Midnight Sun – when the season subsides, it becomes the perfect location for chasing the Northern Lights.
+Trade the cosiness of your cabin for a night-time trip up to a remote mountain camp and witness the Northern Lights in all their breathtaking beauty.

 Ilulissat is the main draw here: a small settlement north of Nuuk on the western coast.
 Its icefjord is a UNESCO World Heritage Site, while its population is equal to its number of sled dogs.
-During the Midnight Sun, stretch out your day and embark on an epic five-hour dogsledding tour, visit an age-old settlement on the icefjord an sample Greenland's cuisine at a village restaurant: reindeer, crowberries and harp seal are all strongly worth trying.
+During the Midnight Sun, stretch out your day and embark on iceberg cruises, hikes and visits to hunter’s settlements.